ropensci/rfishbase/inst/doc/rfishbase/source/rfishbase.md

 depths <- getDepth(fish.data)
 ````

-The real power of programmatic access the ease with which we can combine,
+The real power of programmatic access is the ease with which we can combine,
 visualize, and statistically test a custom compilation of this data.
 To do so it is useful to organize a collection of queries into a data frame.
 Here we combine the queries we have made above and a few additional queries